JKorf/Bittrex.Net/README.md

 ````

 ## Release notes
+* Version 2.1.7 - 08 jun 2018
+	* Fix DateTime objects to have Kind set to Utc

 * Version 2.1.6 - 04 jun 2018
 	* Added additional events for socket connection
 	* Fix for null reference in QueryExchangeState